What Is Data Aggregation? (Examples + Tools)

 Data aggregation is the process of collecting and summarizing raw data for analysis.
 Though the term is typically associated with technical teams, nearly every employee engages in data aggregation at some point.

 You’ve probably leveraged aggregated data yourself: yearly revenue, average cost-per-click, monthly organic visits.
 Data aggregation makes data more informative, efficient, and usable, no matter what your role is.
 And, if you’re not performing data aggregation yourself, you’re likely experiencing it in your day-to-day.
-For example, most software and applications today, such as Spotify, Netflix, and corporate apps like RideTandem use data and tracking for personalization that makes our user experiences top-notch.
+For example, most software and applications today, such as Spotify – a digital music service, Netflix – an OTT platform, and corporate apps.

 But data aggregation is often framed in relation to big data, by analysts and engineers, who must contend with hundreds of data sources, machine learning models, and other organizational data components.